Watts, Los Angeles: Demographics

 Hispanics made up 61.6% of the population, blacks 37.1%, non-Hispanic whites 0.5%, Asian 0.2%, and others 0.5%.
 Mexico and El Salvador were the most common places of birth for the 34% of the residents who were born abroad, an average percentage of foreign-born when compared with the city or county as a whole.

 The $25,161 median household income in 2008 dollars was considered low for the city and county.
 The percentage of households earning $20,000 or less was high, compared to the county at large.
 The average household size of 4 people was high for the city.
 Renters occupied 67% of the housing units, and homeowners occupied the rest.

 In 2000, there were 2,816 families headed by single parents, or 38.9%, the highest rate for any neighborhood in the city.
 The percentages of never-married women (45.3) and never-married men (44.7) were among the county's highest.

 In 2000, there were 739 military veterans, or 3.6% of the population, low when compared to the rest of the city.

+Government

-Local government
+Local

 Watts Neighborhood Council 10221 Compton Avenue, Suite 106A, LA CA 90002.

 Los Angeles Fire Department Station 65 (Watts) serves the community.

 Los Angeles County Fire Department Station 16 (Watts) serves the community.

 Los Angeles Police Department operates the nearby Southeast Community Police Station.

-County, state and federal representations
+County, state, federal

 The Los Angeles County Department of Health Services operates the South Health Center in Watts.

 The California Department of Corrections and Rehabilitation operates the L.A.
 Watts Juvenile Parole Center.

 The United States Postal Service Augustus F. Hawkins Post Office is located at 10301 Compton Avenue.
-On January 24, 2000 the United States House of Representatives and the United States Senate presented a bill to rename the Watts Finance Office as the Hawkins Post Office.
+On January 24, 2000, the United States House of Representatives and the United States Senate presented a bill to rename the Watts Finance Office as the Hawkins Post Office.